5 Effective Chatbot Marketing Campaigns That Work in 2020

-Use these 5 chatbot marketing techniques below to turn traffic into customers faster.
+Use these 5 chatbot marketing campaigns below to turn traffic into customers faster.
 And hey, most of these techniques are old hat.
 So it’ll feel like your not banging your head repeatedly against a wall.

 What is chatbot marketing?

 When people talk about chatbots, they are usually referring to a chatbot platform powered by artificial intelligence and machine learning, a tool that is used for lead generation, sales, productivity, and more.
 The goal of chatbot marketing is pretty simple: automate customer relationships.